Action Hero Biju: Plot

-The film revolves around SI Biju Poulose and other officers, who handle a series of different types of complaints and cases, petty and major, that are registered at the police station.
-One day, Biju receives a call from the hospital informing him of a 12 year-old girl who gets mauled by a dog when she tried to pluck some mangoes from a highly influential businessman Samson Tharakan's house.
-The eyewitnesses report that the businessman had purposefully let the dog out.
+The film revolves around SI Biju Paulose and other officers, who handle a series of different types of complaints and cases, petty and major, that are registered at the police station.
+One day, Biju receives a call from the hospital informing him of a 12-year-old girl who gets mauled by a dog when she tried to pluck some mangoes from a highly influential businessman Samson Tharakan's house.
+The eyewitnesses report stated that the businessman had purposefully let the dog out.
 Biju sets out to his house to arrest the businessman.
 However, some local politicians try to use their political power to prevent the case from being registered.
 Biju tracks the culprit from a club and arrests him.

 The next complaint resolved was lodged by a lady who was yet to receive her salary.
 When Biju tries to mediate a negotiation between the employers and the lady, the employers act callously which enrages Biju.
 He threatens to shut down their company for registration inaccuracies if the dues are not paid; the employers immediately comply.
 Later, Biju encounters a case of a suicide attempt of a woman and the subsequent missing of a Navy personnel who jumps in the sea to rescue the woman and her child.
 During the subsequent search, he and his subordinates manage to save the woman.
 The child dies as people who rescued the child from the river assumed that she died and emergency services didn't take her to the hospital on time.